hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 It includes panels for:

-* Which branch had the highest average recorded calculated power?
+* individual branch power-monitor channels
-* Which channel produced the highest recorded calculated-power sample?
+* the main monitored power line
 * the main power line
 * current, voltage, and power trends
 * average and maximum recorded calculated-power values